drawpile/drawpile.github.io/help/development/contributing.markdown

 [GitHub Issue](https://github.com/drawpile/listserver/issues/6){:target="_blank"}

-### Documenting the Chrome Wintab Plugin API
+### Wintab in the Browser

 Browsers only support pressure through Windows Ink on Windows.
-There's [this Chrome plugin](https://chromewebstore.google.com/detail/stylus-pressure/ecelnbeiglepohnlccefodfpmedepoll) that allows using WinTab devices in the browser.
+There's [this Chrome plugin](https://github.com/Agamnentzar/chrome-stylus-pressure) that allows using Wintab.

-To support this, the API exposed to JavaScript needs to be documented according to [clean room design](https://en.wikipedia.org/wiki/Clean_room_design).
-That is, *only* document the API,  provide absolutely no further information.
-Do not provide a sample implementation or anything of that sort, document only the absolute minimum that is needed, otherwise the information can't be used.

-Repository: none.
+The plugin has the allowed websites hard-coded, so a custom Drawpile version of it needs to be built.
+Ideally, it the plugin should be patched so that any website to use the plugin so that we don't perpetuate this same problem.

+Then the plugin needs to be integrated into the browser version of Drawpile by patching it into Qt.

+We only care about the Windows part of that plugin.
+The Linux part is irrelevant nowadays.

+Repository: <https://github.com/Agamnentzar/chrome-stylus-pressure> (needs a fork)

-Tech: JavaScript, Windows.
+Tech: JavaScript, C++, Windows.

 This doesn't currently have a GitHub issue.